Jiaching/NCU-Sign/README.md

 If the above command works, you should see you're already signed in to the [NCU Personnel System](http://human.is.ncu.edu.tw/HumanSys/).

 Now, there's a [cron.example](exec/cron.example) file under the `exec` directory.
 It shows an example setup for executing sign in / sign out tasks as daily / weekly, monthly. or yearly routine.
-Feel free to edit this file to meet your needs.
+Feel free to copy this file as `cron` and edit it to meet your needs.

 After you've completed your own crontab file, install `cron` and then add these cron jobs you've just completed for daily sign in / sign out:
 ```